ajs17/memills/content/people/mills-edward-hallock-1819-family/features/corfu-eh-mills-co.md

 {{% fig "corfu/Town-of-Pembroke-Bicentennial-History-1776-1976" "800" /%}}

-By 1876, Corfu had grown, but E. H. Mills & Co. and the Mills' home are still there:
+By 1876, Corfu had grown, but E. H. Mills & Co. and the Mills' home are still in the same locations:

 {{% fig "corfu/1876-corfu-map" "800" /%}}
 {{% fig "corfu/1876-corfu-map-notes" "800" /%}}